BendingSpoons/katana-swift/BSP_GUIDELINES.md

 <a href="1"></a>
 #### 1. Use Managers to encapsulate the logic

-A manager is a Swift structure that holds a bunch of functions that implement the logic related to a specific domain (e.g., login, fitness app plan generation, ...).
+In order to accomplish the best possible level of modularization and reusability of our code, we define some object, that we call Manager responsible for handling specific parts of our business logic.
+A fitness app could, for example, need, a Login Manager, a Plan Generator, and even more generic logic to perform API calls or to track users metrics.

+The dependency container is responsible to initiate these managers and expose them to Katana's side effects.
 Here are some guidelines to follow when creating a manager:

+* Managers are "passive", they are invoked by Katana `Side Effects` and they shouldn't interact with Katana in any way (that is, they cannot dispatch)
+* As a consequence, managers shouldn't have access to the Store `getState` and `dispatch`
 * Managers shouldn't contain state.
 All the pieces of information that functions need to perform their calculations are passed as a parameter
-* The only exception to the following rule is, for pragmatism, dependencies (e.g., the login manager may need the API manager.
-This is a dependency)
-* Managers are "passive", they are invoked by Katana `Side Effects` and they shouldn't interact with Katana in any way (that is, they cannot dispatch)
-* As a consequence, managers shouldn't have access to the Store `getState` and `dispatch`
-* Managers should be added to the `Side Effect Dependencies Container`
+* Manager might need to use other managers to implement part of their logic.
+We call call these subordinate managers dependencies.
+Dependencies should be pass as parameters when initializing the manager.

 <a href="2"></a>
 #### 2. Event Observers